Under allocation, choose the percentage of users – selected randomly – that you want to launch your feature to. This can be any number from 0 to 100%.

 - OS Version: The iOS or Android version the user’s device is running (e.g. 7.1.0 (iOS), 4.4.2 (Android)).

-- User is New: Only new users who install the app after the feature flag is turned on.
+- User is New: Only new users who first run the app after the feature flag is turned on.

 - Version Number: The app version as shown in the store (e.g. 2.5.2).